 Gene A. Budig, John C. Nettels, Jr., Roy A. Edwards, John C. Dicus, Carl M. Koupal, Jr., Larry D. Irick and Cleco Corporation, defendants, and Westar Energy, Inc., nominal defendant, Case No. 03-4081-JAR," and any other similar shareholder derivative complaints or shareholder demand letters that the Company may receive to assess whether there is any merit to the allegations contained in such derivative complaints or demand letters.
-If the committee concludes that there may be merit to any of the allegations contained in such derivative complaints or demand letters, the committee will further assess whether it is in the Company's best interest to pursue litigation against the persons named in the derivative complaints or demand letters or any other persons not named in the derivative complaints or demand letters.
+If the committee concludes that there may be merit to any of the allegations contained in such derivative complaints or demand letters.
+If the Company's best interest to pursue litigation against the persons named in the derivative complaints or demand letters or any other persons not named in the derivative complaints or demand letters or any other persons not named in the derivative complaints or demand letters.
 The committee is authorized to take any and all action, including settlement or other disposition of any such claims.
 The chairman of the committee is Mr. Krause.
 The other members of the committee are Ms. Carter and Mr. Morrissey.